ehntoo/chubby75/i5a/hardware_V7.0.md

 -----------

 # TODO - confirm led/button pins
+LED actually may be on P11? hard to decode exactly.
 There is a general purpose, FPGA controlled LED (DATA_LED-) at T6, active low (FPGA pin should be set to open drain).

 Additionally, there is a button (R7, KEY+).